Botfuel/botfuel-dialog/references/prompt_dialog.md

 ## Hooks

-Hooks are very useful for performing actions before displaying messages or before completing a dialog without overriding others methods of the PromptDialog.
+Hooks are very useful for performing actions before displaying messages or before completing a dialog without overriding other methods of the PromptDialog.

 ### dialogWillDisplay()

-The dialogWillDisplay hook is triggered before displaying dialog messages.
-It allows you to perform API calls and actions in the brain, as well as attach extra data to the view.
+The `dialogWillDisplay` hook is triggered before displaying dialog messages.
+It allows you to perform API calls and actions in the brain, returned data will be passed to the view.

 ```javascript
 /**